wacncontent/CustomizeTool/addCommentOutput/articles/storage/vs-storage-aspnet5-getting-started-blobs.md

     	await blockBlob.DownloadToStreamAsync(fileStream);
 	}

 There are other ways to save blobs as files.
-See [How to use <!-- deleted by customization blob storage --><!-- keep by customization: begin --> Blob Storage <!-- keep by customization: end --> from <!-- deleted by customization .NET](/documentation/articles/storage-dotnet-how-to-use-blobs#download-blobs) --><!-- keep by customization: begin --> .NET](/documentation/articles/storage-dotnet-how-to-use-blobs/#download-blobs) <!-- keep by customization: end --> for more information.
+See [How to use blob storage from .NET](/documentation/articles/storage-dotnet-how-to-use-blobs#download-blobs) for more information.

 ##Delete a blob
 To delete a blob, first get a reference to the blob, and then call the **DeleteAsync** method on it.